mono/md-website/README.md

 **Note:** you can add the `--watch` option when running `jekyll serve` to let Jekyll watch for file changes, which means the site will be rebuilt when a file is modified.

+**Note 2:** on case-insensitive file systems like on Windows and Mac OS X you'll run into redirect loops for some URLs.
+The workaround is to disable redirects locally by removing the `gems: jekyll-redirect-from` entry from `_config.yml`.

 The site should now be running locally:

 ![MD website](https://cloud.githubusercontent.com/assets/1376924/4876352/1e451ec4-62c1-11e4-9c5f-2b9e4e21ce4e.png)